fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 > Do we want to perform this codegen?  *"If an interpolated string has the type string, it's typically transformed into a `String.Format` method call.
 The compiler may replace `String.Format` with `String.Concat` if the analyzed behavior would be equivalent to concatenation."

   Resolution: no, we won't do this, it would be irregular and an explicit call to String.Format can be used instead.

-### Open questions:

-* Should code generation for interpolation strings not using printf-style patterns be simpler (and thus also more efficient)?

 ### Links